hariom454/Django/README.md

 Now open localhost:8000 or 127.0.0.1:8000 on your browser
 If you want to access admin then go to localhost:8000/admin

 ### TO Do List
-- Add actors to movies
+- Add more than one actor or producer to movie
 - Validation
+- Add new actor or producer which is not present in database at the time of movie adding